dfinity/motoko/Building.md

 squash merge) once CI passes.
 It will eventually be imported into this repo by a scheduled `niv-updater-action`.

+## Coverage report

+To build with coverage enabled, compile the binaries in `src/` with

+    make DUNE_OPTS="--instrument-with bisect_ppx"`

+and then use `bisect-ppx-report html` to produce a report.

+The full report can be built with

+    nix-build -A tests.coverage

 ## Profile the compiler

 (This section is currently defunct, and needs to be update to work with the dune